 Detailed Survey: Equatorial Stations

-When it is time, OSIRIS-REx will use the TAGSAM (Touch-and-Go-Sample-Acquisition-Mechanism) instrument to collect a sample of regolith from Bennu.
+During the sample collection event, OSIRIS-REx used the TAGSAM (Touch-and-Go-Sample-Acquisition-Mechanism) instrument to collect a sample of regolith from Bennu.
 TAGSAM is an articulated arm on the spacecraft with a round sampler head at the end.
-During the Touch-and-Go maneuver (TAG), the sampler head will be extended toward Bennu, and the momentum of the spacecraft’s slow, downward trajectory will push it against the asteroid’s surface for about five seconds—just long enough to obtain a sample.
-At contact, nitrogen gas will blow onto the surface to roil up dust and small pebbles, which will then be captured in the TAGSAM head.
+During the Touch-and-Go maneuver (TAG), the sampler head extended toward Bennu, and the momentum of the spacecraft’s slow, downward trajectory pushed it against the asteroid’s surface for about ten seconds—just long enough to obtain a sample.
+At contact, nitrogen gas was blown onto the surface to roil up dust and small pebbles, which was then captured in the TAGSAM head.

 After the spacecraft fired its thrusters to back-away from Bennu, the spacecraft captured images of the sample collector head as it moved through several different positions.
 On Oct.
 22, the OSIRIS-REx mission team received these images, which showed the spacecraft’s collector head overflowing with material collected from Bennu’s surface – well over the two-ounce (60-gram) mission requirement.
 Once the team determined that sample collection was successful, the TAGSAM head was placed in the Sample Return Capsule for return to the Earth.
 After successful stowage, the spacecraft slowly drifted away from Bennu to a safe distance, but is now venturing back to the asteroid for a final flyby on Apr.
 7.